cellplatform/platform-0.2.0/README.md

 - [video](https://www.youtube.com/watch?v=cmi-AXKvx30&t=323s) David Clark (1960's vs. 1970/80's)
   "But what's interesting, is once the engineers got a hold, the visionaries went away ([timestamp](https://www.youtube.com/watch?v=cmi-AXKvx30&t=253s))"
 - [video](https://www.youtube.com/watch?v=-C-JoyNuQJs) Crockford (2011) - "JSON [as the] intersection of all modern programming languages ([timestamp](https://youtu.be/-C-JoyNuQJs?t=741))"
 - [video](https://youtu.be/0fpDlAEQio4?t=2641) SmallTalk (1976, 1980), only three primitive concepts.
-Everything is an object*, everything is a message, be as extremely late-bound as possible.
-Build everything else out of that (LISP-ey).
+Everything is an object*, everything is a "message", be as extremely late-bound as possible.
+Build everything else up and out of that (aka.
+LISP-ey).

 *NB: "object" meaning the original SmallTalk conception of "object," not the following "OOP" notions that emerged later ([ref.related](https://youtu.be/o4Xgx7bg3Lg?t=118)).